KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 {: style="text-align: justify" }
 <a class="rec" href="https://www.nature.com/articles/s41586-019-1767-1">Generation of stable heading representations in diverse visual scenes</a><br>
 <b>Sung Soo Kim et al. (2019)</b><br>
-This paper uses 2-photon imaging to investigate how visual scenes are mapped onto head direction circuits in <i>Drosophila</i> and includes both awesome experimental work by Sun Soo Kim and cool modelling work by Ann Hermundstad.
+This paper uses 2-photon imaging to investigate how visual scenes are mapped onto head direction circuits in <i>Drosophila</i> and includes both awesome experimental work and cool computational modelling that illustrates how the experimental findings relate to early theoretical work on head direction circuits integrating visual information.

 {: style="text-align: justify" }
 <a class="rec" href="https://www.nature.com/articles/nn.3650">A temporal basis for predicting the sensory consequences of motor commands in an electric fish</a><br>